-If the Athlete or other Person fails to continue to cooperate and to provide the complete and credible Substantial Assistance upon which a suspension of the period of Ineligibility Consequences was based, the Anti-Doping Organization that suspended the period of Ineligibility Consequences shall reinstate the original period of Ineligibility Consequences.
-If an Anti-Doping Organization decides to reinstate a suspended period of Ineligibility Consequences or decides not to reinstate a suspended period of Ineligibility Consequences, that decision may be appealed by any Person entitled to appeal under Article 13.
+If the Athlete or other Person fails to continue to cooperate and to provide the complete and credible Substantial Assistance upon which a suspension of the period of IneligibilityConsequences was based, the Anti-Doping Organization that suspended the period of IneligibilityConsequences shall reinstate the original period of IneligibilityConsequences.
+If an Anti-Doping Organization decides to reinstate a-suspended period of IneligibilityConsequences or decides not to reinstate a-suspended period of IneligibilityConsequences, that decision may be appealed by any Person entitled to appeal under Article 13.

-- 10.7.1.2 10.6.1.2 To further encourage Athletes and other Persons to provide Substantial Assistance to Anti-Doping Organizations, at the request of the Anti-Doping Organization conducting results management Results Management or at the request of the Athlete or other Person who has, or has been asserted to have, committed an anti-doping rule violation, WADA may agree at any stage of the results management Results Management process, including after a final appellate decision under Article 13, to what it considers to be an appropriate suspension of the otherwise-applicable period of Ineligibility and other Consequences.
-In exceptional circumstances, WADA may agree to suspensions of the period of Ineligibility and other Consequences for Substantial Assistance greater than those otherwise provided in this Article, or even no period of Ineligibility, and/or no return of prize money or payment of fines or costs.
-WADA's approval shall be subject to reinstatement of sanction, as otherwise provided in this Article.
-Notwithstanding Article 13, WADA's decisions in the context of this Article 10.7.1.2 may not be appealed by any other Anti-Doping Organization. - 10.7.1.3 10.6.1.3 If an Anti-Doping Organization suspends any part of an otherwise applicable sanction because of Substantial Assistance, then notice providing justification for the decision shall be provided to the other Anti-Doping Organizations with a right to appeal under Article 13.2.3 as provided in Article 14.2.
+- 10.7.1.2 10.6.1.2 To further encourage Athletes and other Persons to provide Substantial Assistance to Anti-Doping Organizations, at the request of the Anti-Doping Organization conducting results managementResults Management or at the request of the Athlete or other Person who has, or has been asserted to have, committed an anti-doping rule violation, or other violation of the Code, WADA may agree at any stage of the results managementResults Management process, including after a finalan appellate decision under Article 13, to what it considers to be an appropriate suspension of the otherwise-applicable period of Ineligibility and other Consequences.
+In exceptional circumstances, WADA may agree to suspensions of the period of Ineligibility and other Consequences for Substantial Assistance greater than those otherwise provided in this Article, or even no period of Ineligibility, no mandatory Public Disclosure and/or no return of prize money or payment of fines or costs.
+WADA's approval shall be subject to reinstatement of sanctionConsequences, as otherwise provided in this Article.
+Notwithstanding Article 13, WADA's decisions in the context of this Article may not be appealed by any other, WADA's decisions in the context of this Article 10.7.1.2 may not be appealed. - 10.7.1.3 If an Anti-Doping Organization.10.6.1.3 If an Anti-Doping Organization suspends any part of an otherwise applicable sanction because of Substantial Assistance, suspends any part of an otherwise applicable sanction because of Substantial Assistance, then notice providing justification for the decision shall be provided to the other Anti-Doping Organizations with a right to appeal under Article 13.2.3 as provided in Article 14.2.

-In unique circumstances where WADA determines that it would be in the best interest of anti-doping, WADA may authorize an Anti-Doping Organization to enter into appropriate confidentiality agreements limiting or delaying the disclosure of the Substantial Assistance agreement or the nature of Substantial Assistance being provided.
+In unique circumstances where WADA determines that it would be in the best interest of anti-doping, WADA may authorize an Anti-Doping

+Organization to enter into appropriate confidentiality agreements limiting or delaying the disclosure of the Substantial Assistance agreement or the nature of Substantial Assistance being provided.

-10.7.2 40.6.2 Admission of an Anti-Doping Rule Violation in the Absence of Other Evidence 52
+10.7.2 Admission of an Anti-Doping Rule Violation in the Absence of Other Evidence

-Where an Athlete or other Person voluntarily admits the commission of an anti-doping rule violation before having received notice of a Sample collection which could establish an anti-doping rule violation (or, in the case of an anti-doping rule violation other than Article 2.1, before receiving first notice of the admitted violation pursuant to Article 7) and that admission is the only reliable evidence of the violation at the time of admission, then the period of Ineligibility may be reduced, but not below one-half of the period of Ineligibility otherwise applicable.66
+Where an Athlete or other Person voluntarily admits the commission of an anti-doping rule violation before having received notice of a Sample collection which could establish an anti-doping rule violation (or, in the case of an anti-doping rule violation other than Article 2.1, before receiving first notice of the admitted violation pursuant to Article 7) and that admission is the only reliable evidence of the violation at the time of admission, then the period of Ineligibility may be reduced, but not below one-half of the period of Ineligibility otherwise applicable.